On The Cost Function Associated With Legendrian Knots: Cost Function

+\begin{definition} We say that front projections $F_0$ and $F_1$ differ by an R-move (local rotation) in a disc $Q$ and they are identical outside $Q$ if there is a Reidemeister move (local rotation) supported within the disc $Q$ such that after application of it on $F_0$ as a topological knot diagram, $F_0$ changes to topological knot diagram $F_1$. \end{definition}

+Please note that in the above definition, a knot diagram refers to a regular projection and a front projection refers to a generic front projection where there is no vertical tangency and only one type of crossing allowed.
+Also note that during this process we add cusps which are then counted in the cost function.

+In the following statement, we show that a topological isotopy between two Legendrian knots can be converted to a Legendrian isotopy by the process of stabilizations.
+It can be articulated in the language of R-moves and LR-moves.

+First, we will show that any R-move between two front projections can be converted into an LR-move by stabilizing the fronts.

-\begin{theorem} Let $F_0$ and $F_1$ be front projections that differ by an R move or a local rotation in a disc $Q$ and are identical outside $Q$.
-Then $F_0$ and $F_1$ can be stabilized sufficiently within $Q$ to obtain Legendrian isotopic knots and this Legendrian isotopy is supported in $Q$. \end{theorem} \begin{proof} We consider each R move and local rotations one by one.
+\begin{theorem} Let $F_0$ and $F_1$ be front projections that differ by an R-move or a local rotation in a disc $Q$ and are identical outside $Q$.
+Then $F_0$ and $F_1$ can be stabilized sufficiently many times within $Q$ to obtain Legendrian isotopic knots and this Legendrian isotopy is supported in $Q$. \end{theorem} \begin{proof} Reidemeister's Theorem \cite{R} implies that any two knot diagrams representing isotopic knots are related by a sequence of Reidemeister moves and local rotations.
+Our goal is to convert R-moves and local rotations into LR-moves supported within $Q$ by using stabilizations and destabilizations within $Q$.
+In particular, strands involved in any R-move or local rotation within $Q$ differ only in addition or deletion of zig-zags.
+Thus, we consider each R-move and local rotation one by one.

+By hypothesis $F_0$ and $F_1$ are connected by a single R-move or a local rotation, then we have the following cases:

-\textit{(i) Conversion of R1 move into a sequence of LR moves.}
+\textit{(i) Conversion of R1 move into a sequence of LR-moves.}

 Let $F_0$ and $F_1$ be connected by an R1 move in a disc $Q$ and are identical outside $Q$.
 Let $x$ be the new crossing in $F_1$ created by the R1 move.
 Then $x$ is either a left-handed crossing or a right-handed crossing.
-Let us assume that $x$ is a left-handed crossing, the case of a right-handed crossing is similar to this one.
-Figure \ref{fig:CostLR1} shows two examples of such front projections $F_0$ and $F_1$ in the disc $Q$.
-All the other possible cases are obtained from these by stabilizing arcs $\alpha$, $\beta$, and $\gamma$.
+Let us assume that $x$ is a left-handed crossing, the case of a right-handed crossing is similar to it.
+For an R1 move, we have a single strand in the disc.
+This strand could be vertical or non-vertical.
+Figure \ref{fig:CostLR1} shows two examples (one vertical and one non-vertical) of such front projections $F_0$ and $F_1$ in the disc $Q$.
+All the other possible cases are obtained from these by stabilizing and destabilizing (see Figure \ref{fig:CostLR1}) arcs $\alpha$, $\beta$, and $\gamma$.